xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Function**

-SET.NAME   Defines a names as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a names as a value

 Return to [top](#A)